Estimated reading time: 13 minutes

 Establishing a Fair Pay Agreement in the adult social care sector and other industries

-The Bill will establish ‘Fair Pay Agreements’ in the adult social care sector, in order to, as the MWP states, resolve the recruitment and retention crisis in this sector that has long been having such detrimental knock on effects on the NHS.
-The aim is to ensure fair pay and conditions in social care and to assess the same to be rolled this out to other, but not all sectors.
+The Bill will establish ‘Fair Pay Agreements’ in the adult social care sector, in order to, as the MWP states, “resolve the recruitment and retention crisis in this sector that has long been having such detrimental knock on effects on the NHS”.
+The aim is to ensure fair pay and conditions in social care and to assess the same to be rolled out to other, but not all sectors.

-This may ease recruitment and retention issues and meet demand in the social care.
+This may ease recruitment and retention issues and meet demand in the social care sector.
 All well and good.
-Businesses in this sector, and others sectors in future, will need to adhere to new pay and conditions standards which will involve adjustments to current pay structures.
+Businesses in this sector, and other sectors in future, will need to adhere to new pay and conditions standards which will involve adjustments to current pay structures.
 The flip side is that the the cost of care is going to increase seismically.
 An eye watering concept with private care home fees already between £5600-£8000 per month.

 Trade Union Legislation Updates